monetha/js-verifiable-data/README.md

 const receipt = await web3.eth.sendTransaction(txConfig);
 ```

-Receipt will contain created digital itentity address, which can be easily extracted using a helper utility:
+Receipt will contain created digital identity address, which can be easily extracted using a helper utility:

 ```js
 const passportAddress = PassportGenerator.getPassportAddressFromReceipt(receipt);